stackalchemy/To-do-list/README.md

 ## How to Use

 1. **Add a task:** Enter your task in the input box and click the "Add" button.
 2. **Mark as complete:** Click the checkbox next to a task to mark it as done.
 3. **Delete a task:** Click the trash icon next to a task to remove it.

 ---

 ## Tech Stack

-- html,css and javascript
+- HTML, CSS , Javascript.
+-This project uses **GitHub Actions** to automate tasks like running tests and deploying the app whenever code is pushed to the repository.
+This helps keep the project stable and deployment smooth without manual effort.

 ---